zankia/damas-core/1-Installation.md

 docker-compose rm
 ```

-To install docker and docker-compose you could follow [this tutorial](https://docs.docker.com/compose/install).
+To install docker and docker-compose you could follow [the official tutorial](https://docs.docker.com/compose/install).

-The images are hosted on Docker Hub [zankia/damas-node](https://hub.docker.com/r/zankia/damas-node) (the 3 tags correspond to github branches).
+The images are hosted on Docker Hub [zankia/damas-node](https://hub.docker.com/r/zankia/damas-node) (the 3 tags correspond to the git development branches).

 ## Installation without Docker